strongloop/strongloop.com2/_posts/2017-12-19-loopback-2017-review.md

 ## A GitHub Milestone and Towards the Future

 With all of this activity, a GitHub achievement almost went by unnoticed.
 [LoopBack hit 10k+](https://github.com/strongloop/loopback) stars in November.
-We are humbled by teh support of our community, and invite you to "star" [strongloop/loopback-next](https://github.com/strongloop/loopback-next) as well!
+We are humbled by the support of our community, and invite you to "star" [strongloop/loopback-next](https://github.com/strongloop/loopback-next) as well!

 With LoopBack 4 just about ready for prime time, we are looking forward to seeing how the community uses it and helps it grow.